liammtech/winner-vecta-api-practice/docs/BRIEF.md

 - [x] Vecta user login credentials (Vecta API uses token-bearing as extra security protocol)

 #### Deliverables
-- <b>Data transfer client ("program"):</b> to be able to handle relevant requests, send relevant comms, and handle all data transfer logic between Winner and Vecta, except for:-
+- <b>Data transfer client ("program"):</b> middleware script(s) to be able to handle relevant requests, send relevant comms, and handle all data transfer logic between Winner and Vecta, except for:-
 - <b>Vecta-to-Winner control ("send button"):</b> this will be a small program to be used by the Kitchen Kit operator, when sending a project created in Vecta over to Winner*

 <i>*This is to overcome a limitation in the Vecta API spec, in that the API cannot currently send automatic requests/calls in response to activity on the platform ("webhooks").
 Vecta's team have advised that they are looking to implement this functionality in a future release, at which time we may be able to automate this</i>